home-assistant/developers.home-assistant/docs/asyncio_thread_safety.md

 ### Specific API calls

+You may find you need to call one of the async API calls from a thread other than the event loop thread.
+In most cases, `hass.add_job` can safely call an async API from another thread.
+Some helpers have specific sync APIs to use when calling from another thread.
+Below is a list of the most commonly called async APIs and the method to call them from another thread.

 #### hass.async_create_task

 When creating a task from a thread other than the event loop thread, instead use `hass.create_task`